'An amazing electorate': What Northland MP Grant McCallum hopes to deliver

 Northland MP Grant McCallum spoke of his “strong desire” to serve his community, the problems holding the region back, and his plans to overcome them during his maiden speech in Parliament yesterday.

-The Maungaturoto farmer covered off a range of topics during his valedictory speech on Wednesday, including farming and the environment, and his family’s history including his “political hero” his dad Ron, a well-respected activist in the region.
+The Maungaturoto farmer covered a range of topics during his maiden speech on Wednesday, including farming and the environment, and his family’s history including his “political hero” his dad Ron, a well-respected activist in the region.

 His main focus was his 2040 vision, which included a four-lane highway to Northland, “a society where we celebrate and respect all our cultures, and a treaty settlement for Ngāpuhi”.